praveens-git-bit/Ignite2024/Introduction.md

 ## Exercise 2: Azure Databricks integration with Fabric: DLT Pipelines, Unity Catalog (Data governance), Mirrored Azure Databricks Catalog

- - Task 2.1: Create Delta Live Table pipeline for Data Transformation
+ - Task 2.1: Explore Delta Live Table pipeline for Data Transformation
  - Task 2.2: Explore the data in the Azure Databricks environment with Unity Catalog (unified governance solution for data and AI)
- - Task 2.3: Create a Mirrored Azure Databricks Catalog in Fabric and analyze data using T-SQL
+ - Task 2.3: Create a mirrored Azure Databricks catalog in Fabric and analyze data using T-SQL

 ## Exercise 3: Power BI Experience in Fabric